Steve Ballmer says Google, Facebook should engage more with regulators

 It may only be a matter of time before Google gets called in front of Congress again, and next time, the company will have little recourse but to send its top executives, analysts say.

-Meanwhile, companies like Apple have called for more tech regulation, particular when it comes to privacy.
+Meanwhile, companies, including Apple, have called for more tech regulation, particular when it comes to privacy.

 There needs to be "innovation around trust" when it comes to various commentators, news providers and others, Ballmer said.